NairVish/cybersec-week7-assignment/README.md

 ## #3: Authenticated Stored XSS in YouTube URL Embeds

 Again, this vulnerability requires at least Contributor level privileges onto the site.
-Through this exploit, an attacker could take advantage of YouTube URL embeds to achieve a **stored/persistent** XSS attack that can affect any user who loads the compromised page.
+Through this exploit, an attacker could take advantage of YouTube URL embeds to achieve a **stored/persistent** XSS attack that can affect any user who simply loads the compromised page.

 ### Recreating the Exploit
 1. Gain access to an account with at least posting-level permissions via social engineering or another exploit.
 (Alternatively, if the site allows unauthenticated users to post via some special configuration, then an account is not needed.)